bbbbbr/png2hicolorgb/Readme.md

 https://www.flickr.com/photos/rodrixap/10591266994/in/album-72157637154901153/

-# Changes:
+# Changes vs original:
+- Changed to be a console utility, meant for integration with build toolchains
-- Support for PNG image files
+- Added support for PNG image files
-- Support for multiple OS platforms: Linux, Windows, MacOS
+- Added support for multiple OS platforms: Linux, Windows, MacOS
-- Console based, meant for integration with build toolchains
+- Added support for images of various heights (8-256 pixels) instead of fixed 144 pixels high
+- Added selectable map tile index mode
+- Added tile deduplication (including v/h flipped, only beneficial for some images)
-- Fixes last scanline tile and palette update missing for Left side of screen
+- Fixed last scanline tile and palette update missing for Left side of screen
-  - (For conversion methods 1-3, a few glitches still remain for method 0)
-- Accept images of various heights (8-256 pixels) instead of only 144 pixels tall
-- Removes the Jeff Frohwein conversion type (method 0) due to unclear source license status
+- Removed the "original" mode quantizer and conversion type (Jeff Frohwein/etc, method 0) due to unclear source license status.
+It was faster, but the other methods tend to have better output.

 ```
 png2hicolorgb input_image.png [options]